ccj5351/studynotes/auto-encoding/annotated_diffusion.md

 ### Conditional U-Net

 Now that we've defined all building blocks (position embeddings, ResNet blocks, attention and group normalization), it's time to define the entire neural network.

 Recall that the job of the network $\mathbf{\epsilon}_\theta(\mathbf{x}_t, t)$ is to take in a batch of noisy images and their respective noise levels, and output the noise added to the input.
 More formally:

 - the network takes a batch of noisy images of shape `(batch_size, num_channels, height, width)` and a batch of noise levels of shape `(batch_size, 1)` as input, and returns a tensor of shape `(batch_size, num_channels, height, width)`

 The network is built up as follows:
-* first, a convolutional layer is applied on the batch of noisy images, and position embeddings are computed for the noise levels
+* first, a convolutional layer is applied on the batch of noisy images, and position embeddings are computed for the noise levels;
 * next, a sequence of downsampling stages are applied.
-Each downsampling stage consists of 2 ResNet blocks + groupnorm + attention + residual connection + a downsample operation
+Each downsampling stage consists of 2 ResNet blocks + groupnorm + attention + residual connection + a downsample operation;
-* at the middle of the network, again ResNet blocks are applied, interleaved with attention
+* at the middle of the network, again ResNet blocks are applied, interleaved with attention;
 * next, a sequence of upsampling stages are applied.
-Each upsampling stage consists of 2 ResNet  blocks + groupnorm + attention + residual connection + an upsample operation
+Each upsampling stage consists of 2 ResNet  blocks + groupnorm + attention + residual connection + an upsample operation;
 * finally, a ResNet block followed by a convolutional layer is applied.

-Ultimately, neural networks stack up layers as if they were lego blocks (but it's important to [understand how they work](http://karpathy.github.io/2019/04/25/recipe/)).
+Ultimately, neural networks stack up layers as if they were lego blocks (but it's important to understand how they work as illustratated in this blog [A Recipe for Training Neural Networks](http://karpathy.github.io/2019/04/25/recipe/)) by Andrej Karpathy.

 ```python